Protect the Indiana Dunes: How to Visit with Care and Leave No Trace

 A weekend of traveling sustainably and making a difference through the eyes of Robert Annis.

-Step 9: Profess Your Love for the Indiana Dunes
+Profess Your Love for the Indiana Dunes

 Once you’ve fallen for the Indiana Dunes, you’ll want your family and friends to experience it as well.
 Share the innovative ways you helped our communities through sustainable and regenerative tourism practices.
-Even better, implement them in your community.
+Even better, implement them in your community!
 Here are some ideas to share so everyone visits with care:

-Step 10: Make it Official — Take the Indiana Dunes Pledge
+Make it Official — Make the Promise

 Sustainability Partners